aliceaguiaraac/Sales-Report-Overview/README.md

-<p data-sourcepos="9:1-9:189" dir="auto"><a href="https://app.powerbi.com/view?r=eyJrIjoiMGFkMjVjNTQtYTk0My00ODQxLTlhZTktNDYxY2M1YjFiY2I4IiwidCI6IjM1ODAxOWMyLWZmMWQtNGRlOC04MDBlLTk2YTRkMzgwNzMwYyIsImMiOjl9" rel="nofollow">Sales Report Overview</a></p>
+<p data-sourcepos="9:1-9:189" dir="auto"><a href="https://app.powerbi.com/view?r=eyJrIjoiMGFkMjVjNTQtYTk0My00ODQxLTlhZTktNDYxY2M1YjFiY2I4IiwidCI6IjM1ODAxOWMyLWZmMWQtNGRlOC04MDBlLTk2YTRkMzgwNzMwYyIsImMiOjl9" rel="nofollow">Sales Overview</a></p>

 I used a dataset of sales data from a luxury car reseller based in São Paulo, Brazil.The company began its operation in Brazil in 2016.
 The CEO of the company needs a Dashboard that represents sales data in the period 2016 to 2019.